 canned fire-roasted tomatoes: while you could use regular canned diced tomatoes in this recipe, the fire-roasted ones add a lot of fabulous flavour.

 smoked paprika: Again, you could substitute regular paprika, but smoked paprika takes this dish from good to great!
 It's totally worth buying a jar of smoked paprika and once you try it, you'll be wanting to add it to everything.

 sugar: a teaspoon of sugar may seem like an odd ingredient in this recipe, but it's a must.
 It cuts the acidity of the tomatoes, resulting in a dish with a more balanced flavour.
 If you don't use sugar in your cooking, you can use a sugar substitute like Monkfruit sweetener, or even honey.

 spinach: I use prewashed baby spinach.
 If you use frozen spinach, defrost it first before adding it to the pan.

-sour cream: you could make this dish richer by subbing in mascarpone cheese if you have some leftover from making these Mulled Cinnamon Orange Pears with Mascarpone!
+sour cream: you could make this dish richer by subbing in mascarpone cheese if you have some left from making these Mulled Cinnamon Orange Pears with Mascarpone!

 🔪 Step-by-step Instructions